lwoodson/sql_mapper/README.md

 ### Inline SQL ###

 You can fetch results using raw inline SQL.
-The results will be marshalled into structs with attributes matching the column names in your query by default.
+By default, The results will be marshalled into structs with attributes matching the column names in your query.

 ```ruby
 foos = ActiveRecord::SqlMapper.fetch :query => "select * from foos"
 ```

-The above has a 10x performance increase over standard ActiveRecord querying:
+This is analogous to, but more performant than, using ActiveRecord's all method.

 ```ruby
 foos = Foo.all